Scrum and Agile app: backlog, sprints, epics, and burndown

 Where does the burn slider live?

-On each individual user story, between the Points and Type fields.
+On each individual user story, directly below the Points field.
 The sprint's Points burned is a sum of those per-story sliders, computed automatically, not a slider you drag yourself.

 Why doesn't the burned points field move when I drag a story onto Done?